jelolul/JeloLeaks/README.md

 ## Hi there, I'm [Jelo][twitter] 👋

 - I'm a Full Stack C# Developer!
-- I’m looking to collaborate with other developers!
+- I’m looking forward to collaborate with other developers!

 ## Where you can find me: